Scientific Name

 Description

 Orostachys malacophylla is a small succulent that forms rosettes of thick, fleshy, green to pale green leaves.
-The rosettes grow up to 6 inches (15 cm) in diameter, slowly producing offsets.
-Leaves are oblong, obovate, or elliptic, with a rounded tip and absent apical spine.
-They are up to 2.8 inches (7 cm) long and 1.2 inches (3 cm) wide.
+The rosettes can reach a diameter of 6 inches (15 cm) in diameter and slowly produce offsets.
+The leaves are oblong, obovate, or elliptic, with a rounded tip and absent apical spine.
+They can measure up to 2.8 inches (7 cm) long and 1.2 inches (3 cm) wide.

 Hardiness